-The DRSP will implement the goals and policies of the County Housing Element by donating improved land to a local non-profit to allow for construction of deed-restricted affordable units on-site.
-As shown on Exhibit 2-2a, Neighborhoods 10A and 10B have been appropriately sized and located to accommodate these 156 affordable units.
+The DRSP will implement the goals and polices of the County Housing Element by donating land to a local non-profit to allow for construction of deed-restricted affordable homes on-site.
+As shown on Exhibit 2-2a, Neighborhoods 10a and 10b has been appropriately sized and located to accommodate these affordable homes on-site and will provide for 104 units.